pfalcon/ppxml2db/README.md

-data from such an SQLite database back to the XML format, while achieving as perfect round-trip as possible (meaning that if you import data and immediately export, you will get almost no differences comparing to the original XML file, and if you change something in the database, then in general, only these changes will be propagated to XML file).
+data from such an SQLite database back to the XML format, while achieving as perfect round-trip as possible (meaning that if you import data and immediately export, you will get almost no differences comparing to the original XML file, and if you change some things in the database, then in general, only these changes will be propagated to XML file).
 Round-tripping is important, because it will allow you to review the changes made to the data in the database, and ensure they correspond with your expectations.